Prototype-based Aleatoric Uncertainty Quantification for Cross-modal Retrieval

 \subsection{Training with Noisy Correspondences}

-We additionally compare PAU with some CLIP ViT-B/32 backbone-based methods~\cite{VSE, NCR, PCME, PCME++, CLIP} on noisy MS-COCO dataset.
+We additionally compare PAU with some CLIP ViT-B/32 backbone-based methods~\cite{VSE, PCME, PCME++, CLIP} fine-tuned on noisy MS-COCO dataset.
 The results of training on 0\%, 20\%, and 50\% noise ratios are reported in the Table~\ref{table:noise}.
-We can observe that our methods outperform all other methods with the same backbone while training with several noisy correspondences.
-It indicates that PAU possesses powerful robust learning ability even training with noisy correspondences.
+We can observe that our method exhibits significant advantages while training with several noisy correspondences, especially on 50\% noise ratio.
+Although the uncertainty-aware method, PAU, is not designed for tackling the noisy correspondences, it still successfully handles the scenario, indicating that PAU possesses powerful robust learning ability even while training with noisy correspondences.